gonelli/critique/README.md

 ## Things to fix:

-- Deleting chats
-- Expanded review likes and dislikes
+### Less difficult
+- Nightnight change names and like scores to gray
-- profile picture for blocked, followers, search, etc.
+- Profile picture for blocked, followers, search, etc.

-Probably ignore:
-- (difficult) Poster bug on bottom of account table
+- All movie search results
+- No duplicates on messages list view controller

+### More difficult
+- Show first messages in chats without scrolling
 - Fix table view crash when quickly reloading**
 - No Internet Crash**

 ## Notes: